ramellose/manta/README.md

 manta -i filepath_to_input_network -o filepath_to_output_network
 ```

-To generate a taxonomically-informed layout and centrality scores, add some flags:
+To generate a taxonomically-informed layout, add some flags:
 ```
 manta -i filepath_to_input_network -o filepath_to_output_network -f cyjs --layout --central -tax filepath_to_tax_table
 ```